claudiocandio/borsello/README.md

 ## Disclaimer

-All this project was created just for fun to play with the Hyperledger Iroha blockchain and mobile apps, I never used Javascript, Typescript, Ionic and most of the things used here before of this project, so do not expect this to be a coding model and use it at your own risk.
+This project was created just for fun to play with the Hyperledger Iroha blockchain and mobile apps, I never used Javascript, Typescript, Ionic and most of the things used here before of this project, so do not expect this to be a coding model and use it at your own risk.
 ;-)